hanafiprasyah/flutter_tv/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter TV application.
+You can start your flutter tv app by cloning this template.
+Do not forget about Flutter Focus (References : https://medium.com/@omlondhe/keyboard-focus-in-flutter-d574a1b77d39) in order to save your time to manage your focusable widget.

 A few resources to get you started if this is your first Flutter project: